Piper Morgan Alpha Testing Guide

 Chapter 3: Troubleshooting Common issues and solutions Something isn’t working

+First-time setup?
+Start with Chapter 1.
 Already have an account?
-Jump directly to Chapter 2: Testing.
+Jump to Chapter 2: Testing.

 Chapter 1: Setup